fireflycons/Random-SqlServer/PowerShell/README.md

 [System.Reflection.Assembly]::LoadWithPartialName("Microsoft.SqlServer.Smo") | Out-Null

 # Connect to the instance
-$server = New-Object Microsoft.SqlServer.Management.Smo.Server ($instance)
+$smoServer = New-Object Microsoft.SqlServer.Management.Smo.Server ($instance)
 ```

 For those who understand object-oriented programming, SMO is arranged as an object graph.
-This object graph more or less matches the tree you see in Object Explorer within SSMS, i.e. `$server.Databases` will return a collection of SMO database objects, one for each database on the instance.
+This object graph more or less matches the tree you see in Object Explorer within SSMS, i.e. `$smoServer.Databases` will return a collection of SMO database objects, one for each database on the instance.

 Every SMO object has a `Parent` property for backward navigation.
 If you have a SMO database object, it's parent is the server object, and similarly a table object's parent is the containing database object.